eltonciatto/VeloFlux/README.md

 ## 📄 License

-MIT License - see LICENSE file for details.
+VeloFlux Custom License - see LICENSE file for details.

+This project uses a custom license that allows free non-commercial use but restricts competitive commercial use, especially subscription services.
+The VeloFlux name, logo, source code, and design are protected by copyright.

 ## 🙏 Acknowledgments